Jose Abad Santos Memorial School: Birth of JASMS

-JASMS evolved from the preschool (est. 1933) of the Philippine Women’s University (PWU) under the leadership of President Francisca Tirona Benitez.
-President Benitez hired Doreen Barber Gamboa and Priscilla Abaya to first set up and run the preschool in the fenced-in area which was the PWU gymnasium in Manila.
+JASMS evolved from the preschool (est. 1933) of the Philippine Women's University (PWU) under the leadership of President Benitez.
+She then hired Doreen Barber Gamboa and Priscilla Abaya to first set up and run the preschool in the fenced-in area which was the PWU gymnasium in Manila.
 Mrs. Gamboa was of Irish descent and had trained in psychology.

 Gamboa and Abaya noticed that most of the children in the new PWU preschool were being held back from fully exploring the books, art materials, blocks, and play facilities provided them in school.
-They wouldn’t participate in the singing, art, and story-telling activities led by the two young teachers—except for three young boys who raced through all the materials and eagerly participated in all the activities.
+They wouldn't participate in the singing, art, and story-telling activities led by the two young teachers—except for three young boys who raced through all the materials and eagerly participated in all the activities.
 The teachers noticed that these three boys were the only ones who were dropped off at school without yayas (nannies), parents, or relatives.

-First, the teachers sought the cooperation of over-protective parents to free the children from their yayas and other “watchers.”
+First, the teachers sought the cooperation of over-protective parents to free the children from their yayas and other "watchers".
 Next, they expanded the physical set-up of the classroom to include the outdoors.
 The children were encouraged to play vigorously, explore their environment, and experiment widely with the materials that the environment had to offer.
 Movement was encouraged and employed, rather than restricted.
 As the population of the school grew, so did the popularity of the school with the parents.
-It was the parents themselves who petitioned for the preschool’s expansion into a bona fide grade school department.
+It was the parents themselves who petitioned for the preschool's expansion into a bona fide grade school department.

 In 1949, the PWU elementary department was renamed the Jose Abad Santos Memorial School (JASMS) in honor of José Abad Santos, Chief Justice of the Supreme Court of the Philippines and chairman of the PWU board of trustees, who was executed by the Japanese invading forces during World War II.

 Also around this time, a reorganization of the elementary school (on Taft Avenue).
 Two schools developed out of this initial effort: JASMS in Manila and later (1956) in Quezon City, both coeducational from Nursery to Grade 12.
 Both are new referred to as PWU JASMS.

-In essence, JASMS has evolved into an educational environment where students, teachers, and parents can feel and see for themselves the warmth and friendliness that permeates the school community and where learning is a joy—freed from rigid pressures to conform or to be subjected to comparisons that harm one’s sense of self.
+In essence, JASMS has evolved into an educational environment where students, teachers, and parents can feel and see for themselves the warmth and friendliness that permeates the school community and where learning is a joy—freed from rigid pressures to conform or to be subjected to comparisons that harm one's sense of self.
 Feeling good about himself or herself, the child is thus set free to move explore the world as a fully engaged and self-principled citizen.

 How the young develop in attitude, behavior, and relationships as they grow into personhood and the kinds of motivations and depth of wisdom as they grow into maturity are the focus of the school's attention and concern and, ultimately, the inspiration of its current proponents to sustain the pioneering work at JASMS.